 Flag of Saudi Arabia Saudi Arabia

-Saudi Arabia has been a State Party to the World Heritage Convention since 1978.
-With 8 inscribed properties, the country maintains a well-established presence on the World Heritage List.
+Saudi Arabia became a State Party to the World Heritage Convention in 1978.
+With eight inscribed properties, the country maintains a well-established presence on the World Heritage List.
+Saudi Arabia ranks 24th worldwide and 9th in Asia by number of World Heritage Sites.
 The majority of its sites are cultural properties, reflecting a strong emphasis on historical and architectural heritage.

 Saudi Arabia as a State Party to the World Heritage Convention